leoarthurwall/Recipe-App/README.md

 # The Recipe finder

 Do you have an ingredient you want to cook with, but are stuck for ideas?
-If so, put it into the recipe finder and you'll be spoit for choice.
+If so, put it into the recipe finder and you'll be spoilt for choice.

 This app was developed using react & Typescript as a way of developoing Typescript skills.